chelsea-hansen/RSV-Interventions/README.md

 # Acknowledgements
-This work was done in collaboration with Public Health Seattle & King County as part of a CSTE/CDC - supported initiative, "Development of forecast, analytic, and visualization tools to improve outbreak response and
+This work was done in collaboration with Public Health Seattle & King County as part of a CSTE/CDC - supported initiative, "Development of forecast, analytic, and visualization tools to improve outbreak response and support public health decision making."

 This model is an adaptation of earlier work, please see:
 Pitzer VE, Viboud C, Alonso WJ, et al. "Environmental Drivers of the Spatiotemporal Dynamics of Respiratory Syncytial Virus in the United States".
 PLOS Pathogens.
 2015. https://doi.org/10.1371/journal.ppat.1004591